-I’ve just updated this post, on the best online stylist services, for 2020.
+I’ve just updated this post, on the best online stylist services, for this year.
 This post now includes five online styling companies that I consider to be the best perosnal stylist services that you can find these days.

 Since originally writing this blog review of companies like Stitch Fix and Trunk Club, all of these online stylist services have made some important changes.
 All of these changes are beneficial to the customer.
 It’s why they’re on the list of the best personal stylist online options.